Welcome to 2019-20 Reception information page

 A: No, while children would learn the language rather quickly in a full French/German/Spanish environment in and outside of school, remember that the children only have 2,5 school days in the second language.
 Generally, children will start to understand during the first year, but it will be over 2 years before they really start to speak it actively (and the character of the child in question plays a major role too, of course).

-We try to allign with the county council until around March.
 For the Easter holidays and onwards we have to have the same timetable as the European Schools for the Baccalaureate exams.
-We publish the dates as soon as we can, but this is not expected to be before February/March 2019.
+We publish the dates as soon as we can, but this is not expected to be before February/March 2019 after the European Schools have determined theirs.